Dareck7/htb/redis.md

 for some shorter period of time (seconds or minutes or hours), to handle any similar requests that arrive during that timeframe.
 For a site with lots of traffic, this configuration allows for much faster retrieval for the majority of requests, while still having stable long term storage in the main database.

+The database is stored in the server's RAM to enable fast data access.
+Redis also writes the contents of the database to disk at varying intervals to persist it as a backup, in case of failure.